temporalio/documentation/docs-src/cli/cmd-options/codec-auth.md

 title: temporal codec-auth
 sidebar_label: codec-auth
 description: Sets the authorization header on requests to the Codec Server.
-tags: cli reference, temporal cli, codec, server, options-feature, command-line-interface-cli
+tags:
+    - cli reference
+    - temporal cli
+    - codec server
+    - options-feature
+    - command-line-interface-cli
 ---

 Sets the authorization header on requests to the Codec Server.